jeftegoesdev/ExampleStringAssemblyForBulkInsertion/README.md

 ## What is this example

-It is a small / simple example, I demonstrate a simple and optimized logic for assembling an insertion string using the passing of an object.
+It is a small / simple example, to demonstrate a simple and optimized logic for assembling an insertion string using the passing of an object.

 In this example, I divide the amount of elements inside the list, if the division is not exact, I round it up, use skip and take to cut the array.